 Then again, why do we need to?
 They’re an entire empire, not a single planet.
 They’ve conquered and subjugated worlds throughout their territory, and they may have interbred with the citizens of those planets, or absorbed them fully into Klingon culture.
 This has been going on for centuries, so by the eras of James T. Kirk and Jean-Luc Picard, there could be dozens of different Klingon species, not just one.
 Plus, we know there are 24 Klingon Houses, and there could be great diversity among them.

-Consider also that L’Rell was eventually given a full head of hair, causing her to look more like “traditional” Klingons (whatever those might be), and that Worf will appear in Star Trek: Picard‘s third season with a look reminiscent of several Klingon varieties, yet reverential to his own evolving aesthetic.
+Consider also that L’Rell was eventually given a full head of hair, causing her to look more like “traditional” Klingons (whatever those might be), and that Worf appeared in Star Trek: Picard‘s third season with a look reminiscent of several Klingon varieties, yet reverential to his own evolving aesthetic.
 When you add the effects of the Augment virus into the mix, the potential for radical variation becomes more compounded.
 Discovery‘s Klingons might be the long-term result of the virus, or they might simply be the species that controls the Empire in the 2250s, soon to be supplanted by those from The Original Series, then the lobster-heads, then the turtle-heads, and so on.

 Ever since the Discovery crew jumped centuries into the future, we have yet to see any Klingon characters.
 The show’s writers may opt in future seasons to explain why the new Klingons look so different than the old versions—or they might not.
 Either way, it doesn’t matter.
 These Klingons are merely the latest variation among many.
 Because we’ve never seen them before doesn’t mean they didn’t exist—just ask the Remans.
 Or the Aenar.
 When it comes to the Klingon Empire, variation has always existed, right from the beginning.
 As the franchise continues to expand, so does our understanding of this enigmatic, complex and extraordinarily biodiverse culture.